 On to Churchill Downs for the big race on May 1, and a possible date with destiny.
 Could the horse with a sprinters pedigree carry his speed to win the one and a quarter mile Derby?

 By the time Smarty Jones and his team arrived at Louisville, he had a large and burgeoning following of fans, especially from his home state of Pennsylvania.
 He was highly regarded by the press as a very likely winner to the upcoming race, even though his trainer and his jockey, Canadian born Stewart Elliot, were making their respective debuts in the race.
-Derby day would be a wet, soggy day.
-A violent thunderstorm had passed through a little over an hour before post time, and along with intermittent rain throughout the day, the track was a sloppy quagmire.
+The 2004 Kentucky Derby became a wet, soggy affair due to a violent thunderstorm that had passed through a little over an hour before post time.
+Along with intermittent rain throughout the day, the track was a sloppy quagmire.
 Smarty Jones was made the favourite by the betting public at 4/1 odds.

 Lion Heart, the second choice in the betting, would rocket out of the gate and take the lead along the straight past the grandstand and keep the lead all the way along the back stretch uncontested into the far turn.
-Smarty Jones would be fourth around the clubhouse turn and gain ground down the back stretch to be second behind Lion Heart into the far turn.
-Elliot would ask Smarty for his run through the far turn a go after Lion Heart.
-These two would hook up at the top of the home stretch.
+Smarty Jones ran fourth around the clubhouse turn and gained ground down the back stretch to be second behind Lion Heart into the far turn.
+Elliot would ask Smarty for his run through the far turn and go after Lion Heart.
+These two hooked up at the top of the home stretch.

-Smarty Jones had a full head of steam as he came to Lion Heart, who in turn would dig in and find more to do battle, and in doing so the battling two would increase the distance from the pack.
-Smarty would get by Lion Heart at the eighth pole and pull away to win the Kentucky Derby by two and one-half lengths.
-Smarty Jones became the first undefeated winner of the Derby since Seattle Slew, thirty-seven years earlier.
+Smarty Jones had a full head of steam as he came to Lion Heart, who in turn dug in and found more in his tank to do battle.
+These two began to increase the distance from the pack.
+Smarty finally got by Lion Heart at the eighth pole and pulled away to win the Kentucky Derby by two and one-half lengths.
+Smarty Jones became the first undefeated winner of the Derby since Seattle Slew, twenty-seven years earlier.
 Lion Heart finished second with late closer Imperialism third and Limehouse fourth.

 NBC broadcast the race and had a camera on the Smarty Jones connections.
 When they showed the jubilant reactions after the victory, Roy Chapman gave viewers and the people around him a big scare when he seemed to be out of breath and in distress.
 He would thankfully be ok and was wheeled down the winners circle to collect the Derby trophy and one could not avoid feeling a sense of emotion tugging on the heart strings while watching this frail man experience a thrill of a lifetime.